Process Safety Management

 For new facilities containing highly hazardous materials and facilities/equipment to be restarted after modifications/maintenance that require changes to process safety information, requirements must be completed before introducing highly hazardous chemicals.

-The PSSR must confirm that:
+The Pre-startup Safety Review (PSSR) must confirm that:

 - Construction and equipment meet design specifications